finom/rebloom/README.md

 export type OmitMethods<T> = Exclude<FunctionPropertyNames<T>, 'use'>;
 ```

-The type also preserves `use` method to be used at hooks.
+The type also preserves `use` method to be used at components.

 ### Advanced data protection